JAN STUNDL, Ph.D.

 About

-My scientific journey began in Dr. Robert Cerny's Lab at the Charles University in Prague where I was first introduced to the captivating realms of embryology and evo-devo.
+My scientific journey began in Robert Cerny's Lab at Charles University in Prague, where I was first introduced to the captivating realms of embryology and evo-devo.
 While pursuing my Ph.D., I participated in the 2017 Embryology Course at the Marine Biological Laboratory in Woods Hole, Massachusetts.
 This experience deepened my passion for studying the intriguing and diverse organisms that play crucial roles in expanding our understanding of evolution and development.
-My dissertation thesis focused on analyzing cranial neural crest migration and differentiation in several fishes with an emphasis on all basal lineages, including bichirs and sturgeons.
-For post-doctoral studies, my goal was to gain a more in-depth understanding of the neural crest at a molecular level.
-To this end, I joined the laboratory of Professor Marianne Bronner at the California Institute of Technology.
-To study the possible role of the neural crest in both development and regeneration in non-models like lamprey and sturgeon, I was awarded a Marie Sklodowska-Curie Postdoctoral Fellowship funded by the European Union (co-hosted by Caltech in the US and the University of South Bohemia in Czech Republic).
+My PhD thesis focused on cranial neural crest migration and differentiation in several fishes, with an emphasis on basal lineages such as bichirs and sturgeons.
+For my postdoctoral studies, I aimed to gain a deeper understanding of the neural crest at the molecular level.
+To this end, I joined the laboratory of Marianne Bronner at the California Institute of Technology (Caltech) to investigate the role of the neural crest in both development and regeneration in non-model organisms such as lamprey and sturgeon, supported by a Marie Sklodowska-Curie Postdoctoral Fellowship funded by the European Union (co-hosted by Caltech in the United States and the University of South Bohemia in the Czech Republic).
+My current research is supported by an NIH K99/R00 Pathway to Independence Award, with the goal of elucidating the molecular mechanisms that drive neural crest stem cells to differentiate into dermal bones.

 Positions and Professional Stays